takraj/bombertroll/README.md

 bombertroll
 ===========

-A bomberman style game in html5.
+A classic bomber style game in html5.